Rozen-Lab/oncogene-NSCLC/README.md

 # About this code repository
 This repository provides R codes and data used for the paper

-> Huang C-Y, et al. (2023).
+> Huang, C-Y, et al. (2023).
 "Dearth of smoking-induced mutations in
 > oncogene-driven non-small-cell lung cancer despite smoking exposure".
 > DOI: (will provide after publication)